ncsu-landscape-dynamics/popsborder/docs/inspections.md

 ```
 inspection:
-  unit: stems
+  unit: items
 ```

-The inspection unit can be either `stems` for computing sample size based on number of stems in the shipment or `boxes` for computing sample size based on number of boxes in the shipment.
+The inspection unit can be either `items` for computing sample size based on number of items in the consignment or `boxes` for computing sample size based on number of boxes in the consignment.

 ## Partial box inspections
-The proportion of stems within a box to be inspected can be determined by:
+The proportion of items within a box to be inspected can be determined by:

 ```
 inspection: